-- Changing priorities or decreases in the U.S. government's defense budget (including changes in priorities in response to terrorist threats, improvement of homeland security and the overall financial health of the U.S. Government); - Termination of government contracts due to unilateral government action; - Differences in anticipated and actual program performance, including the ability to perform under longterm fixed-price contracts within estimated costs, and performance issues with key suppliers and subcontractors; - Potential of changing prices for energy and raw materials.
+- Changing priorities or decreases in the U.S. government's defense budget (including changes in priorities in response to terrorist threats, improvement of homeland security and general U.S. Government budgetary issues); - Termination of government contracts due to unilateral government action; - Differences in anticipated and actual program performance, including the ability to perform under longterm fixed-price contracts within estimated costs, and performance issues with key suppliers and subcontractors; - Potential of changing prices for energy and raw materials.